venkys-io/Code-Blogs/Sorting/Easy/Insertion Sort/README.md

         }
     }

-    public static void printArray(int[] array) {
+    //Function to print the elements of the array public static void printArray(int[] array) {
         int n = array.length;
         for (int i = 0; i < n; ++i)